Federal carbon tax rebates will exceed the cost for most people affected

 The remaining 10 per cent will be handed out to small and medium-sized businesses, schools, hospitals and other organizations that can’t pass on their costs from the carbon tax directly to consumers.
 Details of that program are not yet available.

-Your rebate will be determined when you file your taxes, either added to your refund payment or deducted from your tax owing.
+Rebates will be determined when Canadians file taxes, either added to the refund payment or deducted from tax owing.
 The amount will be based on the number of adults and children in a household.

 People who live outside of census metropolitan areas will get 10 per cent more than those in cities to account for their increased energy use and lack of public transportation as an option to reduce their fuel consumption.